The A.V. Club

 B+

-The Mick
+The deliriously entertaining

 Oscar This

-Note: UPDATE: Nordstrom and Neiman Marcus both drop Ivanka Trump’s fashion line UPDATED: Neil Gorsuch’s “fascism forever” club was nothing but a yearbook in-joke